Gueust/Rauzy-Language/doc/source/tutorial.rst

   general case, we should give a key and a boolean function and the abstraction would keep all the objets which have this `key` => `value` in their properties and for which f(value) returns true.
+- The :meth:`flatten() <modeling.core.Object.flatten>` returns an object, which stores
+  in its properties group the entire sub-hierarchy of objects and their respective properties.
+An example that applies this function can be found in tutorial-example-abst_flat_comp.py
+- The :meth:`flatten_with_extends(library) <modeling.core.Object.flatten_with_extends>` returns
+  a similar object as the previous method, but also includes the objects and properties that exist within any objects that are extended within any item in the object hierarchy.
+  An example that applies this function can be found in tutorial-example-abst_flat_comp.py
+- The :meth:`compare(obj) <modeling.core.Object.compare>` displays to the user the items, both objects and properties, that are found exclusively in one of the two objects that are being compared as well as the properties that are shared but that correspond to a different value.
+An example that applies this function can be found in tutorial-example-abst_flat_comp.py
+- The :meth:`compare_with_extends(obj, library) <modeling.core.Object.compare_with_extends>`
+  displays to the user the items, both objects and properties, that are found exclusively in one of the two objects that are being compared as well as the properties that are shared but that correspond to a different value.
+An example that applies this function can be found in tutorial-example-abst_flat_comp.py

 Further development
 ===================